How the campership application process works

 - PLEASE do not call about the status of your application.
 We will contact you directly for any missing information and/or let you know when award decisions have been made.

 - Although we try to meet the needs of all families, we cannot guarantee that we will be able to provide your child with a full or partial scholarship.

-The assistance awarded is dependent on our scoring criteria detailed below.
 If selected, you will be awarded a specific session date and camp.
 Unfortunately, not all camps and session dates will have space available for financial assistance recipients, so we request that applicants maintain flexibility.
 Please do not register for camp before receiving an award notice because we are unable to retroactively apply scholarship awards.
 No other discounts or promotions may be used with camper scholarships.

 If awarded, a $50 scholarship deposit is due at the time of enrollment.
 This deposit is subtracted from any partial camper scholarship fees, and the balance or tuition is due 2 weeks prior to the start of the camp session.
 If a family is unable to make full payment by this time, they can work with Camp Ho Mita Koda’s office once enrolled to discuss payment options.

 Our Campership Committee meets weekly to review applications and award camperships until all funds are distributed for the year.
 You may submit your application at any time up until our deadline.